Winona Ryder: 1991–2000: Established actress

-1996–2000: Further lead roles

 Ryder made several film appearances in 1996, the first in Boys.
 The film failed to become a box office success and attracted mostly negative critical reaction.
-Roger Ebert of the Chicago Sun-Times stated: "Boys is a low-rent, dumbed-down version of Before Sunrise, with a rent-a-plot substituting for clever dialogue."
-He stated that the film was a waste of Ryder's talent and intelligence.
-Her next role was in Looking for Richard, Al Pacino's meta-documentary on a production of William Shakespeare's Richard III, which grossed only $1 million at the box office, but drew moderate critical acclaim.
+Ebert wrote: "Boys is a low-rent, dumbed-down version of Before Sunrise, with a rent-a-plot substituting for clever dialogue", calling the film a waste of Ryder's talent.
+Her next role was in Looking for Richard, Al Pacino's meta-documentary on a production of William Shakespeare's Richard III, which grossed only $1 million at the box office but drew moderate critical acclaim.
 She starred in The Crucible with Daniel Day-Lewis and Joan Allen.
 The film, an adaptation of Arthur Miller's play, centered on the Salem witch trials.
-The film was expected to be a success, considering its budget, but was a commercial failure.
-Despite this, it was well received and Ryder's performance was lauded, with Peter Travers of Rolling Stone saying, "Ryder offers a transfixing portrait of warped innocence."
+It was expected to be a success, considering its budget, but was a commercial failure.
+Despite this, it was well received and Ryder's performance was lauded, with Peter Travers of Rolling Stone writing, "Ryder offers a transfixing portrait of warped innocence."
 Ryder later claimed that the role of Abigail Williams was the hardest in her whole career.